cronical/idpro-bok-tech-arch/tech-arch.md

 Risk Context
 ------------

 Risk context information can be valuable to improve the security of the relying service.
+For example, An authentication or authorization decision may be influenced by specific criteria such as whether an the request is coming from a known or unknown network, or if it is outside the normal usage patterns for a given individual.

-To make this clearer consider an example.
-It is possible to determine commonly used passwords based on postings on the "dark-web".
+Such an example depends on signals from the local environment, but it is also possible to obtain signals from further afield.
+For example,it is possible to determine commonly used passwords based on postings on the "dark-web".
 Bad actors purchase these in the hope that users will use the same password at other sites.
-A counter measure would be for the Identity Management System operator to require additional certainty if one of those passwords were presented.
+A counter measure is for the Identity Management System operator to require additional certainty if one of those passwords were presented.

 External events may be visible to the Identity Management System operator through consortia or vendor packages.
 In some mutual-support scenarios, it may be possible for the IMS operator to also publish events for the benefit of others, supporting a relying party's risk management requirement.